dominiqueclarke/portfolio/resume.md

 Girl Develop It - Intermediate HTML & CSS

+Girl Develop It - Building Wordpress Themes

 Girl Develop It - Intro to Digital Project Management

-Girl Develop It - Building Wordpress Themes
+Girl Develop It - Intro to User Experience

 Girl Develop It - Building HTML Newsletters

+Girl Develop It - Building a Brilliant Brand

+Girl Develop It - Intro to SEO

+Girl Develop It - Intro to Web Concepts

+Skillcrush - Freelance Wordpress Developer Course

 Philly Chi - Content Strategy 101

-Girl Develop It - Digital Project Mgmt

-Girl Develop It - Intro to SEO